-4.11.1 The Board of Examiners establishes the criteria for the assessment of the final paper (eindwerkstuk), the procedure for the appointment of the first and second examiner, the assessment form and the division of responsibilities between the first and second examiner.
+- 4.11.1 The Board of Examiners establishes the criteria for the assessment of the final paper (eindwerkstuk), the procedure for the appointment of the first and second examiner, the assessment form and the division of responsibilities between the first and second examiner.
 The final paper will always be assessed independently by two examiners, and the grade will be determined by agreement between the examiners.
 If the examiners are unable to reach agreement, the Board of Examiners will appoint a third examiner as third assessor.
-The third examiner will have the deciding vote.

-4.11.2 [expired]

-4.11.3 Changes to the Capstone by third parties that go beyond editing are not allowed and may be considered as plagiarism, fraud or other kinds of irregularities.
+The final grade will be decided by the examiner responsible for coordinating the final paper component, who will make a judgement based on the evaluation reports produced by all three assessors. - 4.11.2 [expired] - 4.11.3 Changes to the Capstone by third parties that go beyond editing are not allowed and may be considered as plagiarism, fraud or other kinds of irregularities.